jjvanzon/JJ.Canonical/CONTRIBUTING.md

 There are also specific `.Net48` projects.
 These contain the same code as the main project, but then compiled for `.NET Framework 4.8`.
 Those are there, to link to from systems that are not on the map for a `.NET` upgrade.

-The `.Core` suffixed project contain either new code developed independently of the `legacy` OR code copied from the __newest__ version of `legacy` branch.
+The `.Core`-suffixed projects contain either new code developed independently of the `legacy` or code copied from the __latest__ version of `legacy` branch.

-More about this follows below.
+More about this below.

 ### Legacy Immutability

 Suffix-free projects, like `JJ.Framework.Configuration` are supposed to remain untouched, utmost required fixes excluded.
 The code pulled from `legacy` history can't be changed much, or subsequent merges from `legacy` would cause a lot of merge conflicts that would be a hassle to reconcile.
 It's the unwritten rule that you're not supposed to touch those (much), even though there's nothing stopping you from doing so.
-Only the utmost necessary fixes are to be applied, as locally as possible, to make a future pull from legacy history possible with minimal friction.
+Only the utmost necessary fixes should be applied, as locally as possible, to keep future merges from `legacy` history possible with minimal friction.

 ### New Extensions